transparencia-mg/viz-metadados-frictionless/dados-abertos-espec.md

 	c.
 Multiplicidade de fontes e formatos de dados a serem publicados no Portal de Dados Abertos (arquivos csv ou xls de emails, servidores de ftp, sítios governamentais)

-	[^] _Many of the problems government confronts with technology are fundamentally about data integration: taking the disparate data sets living in a variety of locations and formats (SQL Server databases, exports from ancient ERP systems, Excel speadsheets on people’s desktops) and getting them into a place and shape where they’re actually usable._ https://daguar.github.io/2014/03/17/etl-for-america/

 # Especificação
 <a href="#top">(inicio)</a>